 A smaller pitch propeller should be selected for water skiing or for heavy loads.
 A smaller pitch propeller will develop more thrust for raising skiers quickly.
-When a skier has fallen, or a skier is not being towed, it is important that the operator watch the tachometer to make sure engine RPM does not continuously exceed the maximum full throttle RPM range.
+When a skier has fallen, or a skier is not being towed, it is important that the operator watch the tachometer to make sure engine RPM does not continuously exceed the maximum full throttle RPM range of the engine.

 DO NOT use your hand to hold the propeller when loosening the nut.
-You could be injured.
 Put a wood block between the cavitation plate and the propeller blade to prevent the propeller from turning.
+Failure to observe this warning could result in injury.

-Problems associated with propellers include ventilation, cavitation, and blowout.
+Problems associated with propellers include ventilation, cavitation, and blow-out.
 These problems have similar symptoms and are best diagnosed by an expert.
 If you think you have a propeller related problem, consult your dealer.

-This section describes how to care and maintain your boat.
+This section describes how to care for and maintain your boat.
 It includes information about maintaining electrical components, corrosion protection, and general maintenance.
+Use the service/maintenance log provided to track maintenance performed.